LinkedEarth/Pyleoclim_util/README.md

  If you have specific requests, please contact linkedearth@gmail.com

 ### <a name = "version">Version Information</a>
-0.2.2: Change progressbar to tqdm and add standardization function 0.2.1: Update package requirements
+0.2.3: Freeze LiPD version to 1.2 to avoid conflicts with 1.3 0.2.2: Change progressbar to tqdm and add standardization function 0.2.1: Update package requirements
 0.2.0: Restructure the package so that the main functions can be called without the use of a LiPD files and associated timeseries objects.